-Join Andy Needham for an in-depth discussion in this video Using the point cloud view, part of Up and Running with the Foundry CameraTracker for After Effects.
+Join Andy Needham for an in-depth discussion in this video Using the point cloud view, part of Learning Foundry CameraTracker for After Effects 2014.

 We've seen our data represented by numbers and points on the graph, but how about actually seeing what those 2D points look like in 3D?
 Let's take a look at how we'd set that up.
 So we select our layer and in the effect controls for the camera tracker we'll just create a scene.
 When the camera tracker creates a scene in addition to the camera linked to the null.
 It also creates a 3D representation of all the solved points and color codes them using the footage layer's original RGB values.
 We can toggle the point cloud by using this button, so if we toggle the 2D 3D view you can see our points.